 Syllabus for ITS-261

-Linux addresses fundamentals of the Linux operating system.
-Topics include system installation and configuration, basic system administration, system updates, network services configuration, printer configuration, system services, and scripting.
-Students also analyze Linux's security models to protect information from unauthorized access.
+Linux addresses the fundamentals of the Linux operating system.
+Topics covered in the course include system architecture and history, system installation and configuration, the command line interface and shell commands, basic system administration, system updates, file systems, access controls, network services configuration, printer configuration, system services, security models, and scripting.

 CO1 Describe Linux community and careers in open sourcing.